-

 Based on this philosophy, GS Yuasa Corporation, a pure holding company, is responsible for formulating management strategies for all of the Group’s businesses, as well as management for the entire Group and oversight of the Group’s business execution.
-GS Yuasa International Ltd., the Group’s core operating subsidiary, is the key decision-making body for business execution, consolidating and strengthening business execution and enhancing dynamisms in the execution of business.
+GS Yuasa International Ltd., the Group’s core operating subsidiary, is the key decision-making body for business execution, consolidating and strengthening business execution and enhancing dynamism in the execution of business.

 In this manner, functions are divided between GS Yuasa Corporation and GS Yuasa International to enhance and reinforce management structures while establishing governance structures that can increase the transparency and efficiency of management.

-■Governance Structure (FY 2022)
+■Governance Structure (FY2025)

 ■Efforts to strengthen corporate governance